facebookresearch/hydra/website/docs/getting_started.md

 title: Getting started
 sidebar_label: Getting started
 ---
-## Requirements
 The core Hydra framework supports Python 2.7 and modern Python 3.
-Specific plugins may have stricter Python requirements, for example both hydra-submitit and hydra-fairtask only support Python 3.6 or newer.
+Individual Hydra plugins may have stricter Python requirements.

 ## Install/upgrade
 A proper pip package will be available after Hydra is open sourced.